 Subsequent to initial recognition, these costs are amortized in proportion to premium revenue recognized.
-Amortization is reported as part of Commission expense in statement of total comprehensive income.
-The unamortized acquisition costs are shown as Deferred acquisition costs in the assets section of the statement of financial position.
+Amortization is reported as part of commission expense in the statements of total comprehensive income.
+The unamortized acquisition costs are shown as deferred acquisition costs in the assets section of the statements of financial position.